 The self-logging program permits registered entities that possess sufficient internal controls to maintain a self-logging spreadsheet for eligible minimal risk noncompliance issues.
-The registered entity typically submits its noncompliance logs to Texas RE at least once every three months.
+Registered entities submit their noncompliance logs to Texas RE quarterly.
 There is a presumption that these self-logged, minimal risk noncompliance issues will be resolved as Compliance Exceptions.

 To determine a registered entity’s eligibility to self-log, Texas RE conducts a formal review of the registered entity’s